 Sellers comes from a large family.
 Although he was born in South Carolina, much of his family lived in New York City, where he often spent his summers.
 He said this gave him the best of both worlds––experiencing a slower-paced lifestyle during the school year and a fast-paced one in the summer.

-In the three years since being named head coach at Central, Sellers has already made a significant impact on the program, improving the team’s record each season.
-In 2022, he guided the Blue Devils to their first postseason win since 2011, and in 2024, he was named the Jim Phelan Northeast Conference Coach of the Year after leading Central to an NEC regular-season co-championship.
+In the four years since being named head coach at Central, Sellers has already made a significant impact on the program, improving the team’s record each season.
+In 2022, he guided the Blue Devils to their first postseason win since 2011, led CCSU to an NEC regular-season co-championship in 2024 and led Central to a regular-season championship and an NEC Championship game appearance in 2025.
+He was also named the Jim Phelan NEC Coach of the Year in 2024 and 2025.

 For Sellers, it’s been a full-circle moment––not only leading the team he once played for but also coaching one of its most important players who hails from the same hometown.